sjrogren's symptoms

 3. You have dental problems

 Even if you’re diligent about brushing and flossing, a lack of saliva could leave you vulnerable to a slew of dental issues.
 “Saliva has a bacteriostatic effect,” says Dr. McCoy.
 “It doesn’t kill bacteria, but it prevents them from replicating.”
 Not only is there less saliva protecting your mouth, but the saliva that remains isn’t as protective as the saliva in a healthy person’s mouth, she adds.
-Some Sjögren’s syndrome patients will get gingivitis or tooth decay; others might notice mouth ulcers or a fungal infection that turns the tongue red or white.
+Some Sjögren’s patients will get gingivitis or tooth decay; others might notice mouth ulcers or a fungal infection that turns the tongue red or white.

 4. You wake up feeling aches and pains

-Sjögren’s syndrome is a systemic disease, which means that it can affect all parts of the body — not just moisture production.
+Sjögren’s is a systemic disease, which means that it can affect all parts of the body — not just moisture production.
 Arthritis is another of the most common symptoms.
 Those with secondary Sjögren’s might already be experiencing joint pain from their related rheumatoid arthritis or lupus, but pain can also occur independently of those other conditions in primary Sjögren’s syndrome patients.
 Typically, the pain strikes in small joints like the fingers, wrists, and ankles, though the tenderness and swelling can also show up in the knees, shoulders, and hips.

 5. You have vaginal dryness